Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/1052

-There are several types of annuity insurance available, each offering different payout options to suit varying needs.
-Some annuities are structured to provide payments for a specific number of years, while others guarantee income for the remainder of the buyer’s life.
-Additionally, certain annuities can be designed to continue providing income to a surviving spouse after the buyer’s death, ensuring ongoing financial support for loved ones.
-These flexible options allow individuals to tailor an annuity to match their retirement goals and long-term financial planning needs.
+Annuities come in various types, offering flexible payout options to suit different needs.
+Some provide income for a fixed period, while others guarantee payments for the rest of the buyer’s life.
+Certain annuities even extend benefits to a surviving spouse after the buyer’s death, offering continued financial security for loved ones.
+These options help individuals customize annuities to align with their retirement goals and long-term financial planning needs.

 An annuity allows you to invest a sum of money upfront, either in a single payment or through a series of payments, and in return, you receive regular payments in the future.
 These payments can start immediately or after a certain period, depending on your type of annuity.